Roll20/roll20-api-scripts/README.md

 * `script`: The name of the javascript file, which must remain uniform throughout versions
 * `version`: The current version number of the API script (e.g. `12.3`)
 * `previousversions`: All previous versions of the script in an array format (e.g. `["0.5","0.1"]`)
 * `description`: A short explanation of the script and it's use that will appear along side the script on Roll20.
+It is important for this section to be filled out in detail, as it's the primary way users will get information about the purpose and use of the script.
+Included in the description section needs to be an example use or purpose, list and explanation of API Commands, and any other information necessary to operating the script.
 * `authors`: A simple string telling who contributed toward the script (e.g. `Riley Dutton,Steve Koontz`)
 * `roll20userid`: A simple string telling the Roll20 User ID's of the authors (e.g. `1` or `45672,145678`).
 Used internally and won't be shown publicly on the site.
 * `useroptions`: An array of hashes that allow script authors to set pre-determined options for users to customize the functionality of the script.
 For more information check out the _Example folder's package.json for an example or see the Roll20 Wiki for more documentation.